ministryofjustice/hmpps-prisoner-events/README.md

 # hmpps-prisoner-events

-Read xtag events from Nomis and queue to AWS topic.
+Read XTAG events from Nomis and send to the AWS prison events topic.

 # Running Integration tests